What can I do with a BSN degree besides patient care?

 - Nurse informatics specialist

-For self-motivated individuals with excellent communication skills and a strong background in a specialty area of nursing, a work-from-home job may be a possibility for you.
+For self-motivated individuals with excellent communication skills and a strong background in a specialty area of nursing, a work-from-home job or position in telehealth nursing may be a possibility for you.

 5. Work for an insurance company